AnthonyBeCode/Hamilton-promo-3/Projects/FrontEnd-AllezCine/readme_en.md

 When entering the site, you must **force the user to indicate his age**.
 If he is 18 or older, allow him to enter the site, otherwise redirect him to IMDB.
 (For this use JS or jQuery for a pop-up).

-Once on the site, display anywhere on the site a box for the **warning of cookies**. (we see lately all over the internet) When you click on the [login or register] buttons, display a login form in JS or jQuery in a box. (see the website http://www.commeaucinema.com)
+Once on the site, display anywhere on the site a box for the **warning of cookies**. (we see lately all over the internet).
+When you click on the [login or register] buttons, display a login form in JS or jQuery in a box. (see the website http://www.commeaucinema.com)
 This login form will contain:
 - identifier,
 - password,
 - a [OK] button,
 - a [Create an account] button,
 - a [stay connected],
 - a link [If you have forgotten your password],
 - and a link [cancel].

 For the register form
 - name
 - E-mail
 - Password
 - Confirm password
 - General conditions of use [select button]
 - Register button

 (Difficulty: make the form disappear when you click on CANCEL, on the form or the register button, and vice versa).

 ### Menu
-A ** menu ** in bootstrap with submenus. (**Hamburger menu for responsive**).
+A **menu** in bootstrap with submenus. (**Hamburger menu for responsive**).

 Since it's a onepage, the links in the menu should point to the dedicated sections.

 ### On your mind
-The ** jumbotron ** of the header must be 100% of the width of the screen in which there is a slide (Cf layout).
-Make the ** slide ** work in CSS or JS or jQuery)
+The **jumbotron** of the header must be 100% of the width of the screen in which there is a slide (Cf layout).
+Make the **slide** work in CSS or JS or jQuery)

 ### The social networks buttons
-The ** social network buttons ** are in a fixed position.
+The **social network buttons** are in a fixed position.
 If you click on a button, it must lengthen with an animation (here just use CSS).

 ### Movies Section
 Each film must include: